jeeftor/EmojiTaco/README.md

 There are emoji that are not supported on Apple devices and/or not supported on OSX but maybe exist in a beta version of iOS.

-For example the Rainbow Flag emoji currently will render a pride flag on iOS but on OSX it will render a while flag followed by a rainbow symbol 🏳️‍🌈️.
+For example the Rainbow Flag emoji currently will render a pride flag on iOS but on OSX (at the time of this writing) it will render a while flag followed by a rainbow symbol 🏳️‍🌈️.
 You should still be able to use this and other emoji even if they render strangely on the current OS.

 # Configuration Options